 What is an ad tag?

-An ad tag is a code snippet that indicates the space where an ad will be displayed on a website.
-The code can include the ad size, design details, basic page information of where the ad is displayed, custom values, and more.
-Most Feathr customers do not use ad tags for their own campaigns, and you cannot create an ad tag in Feathr.
-If you already have an ad tag (or your Monetization Partner supplied one), keeping reading to learn how to upload it as a Feathr campaign creative.
+An ad tag is a code snippet that indicates the space where an HTML5 ad will be displayed on a website.
+The code includes the ad size, design details, basic page information of where the ad is displayed, custom values, and more.
+The website where the ad will display to your audience reads the ad tag code and displays the ad.
+Learn more about the HTML5 standards in this guide from the IAB.

 Follow the steps below once you reach the “Creatives” step of the campaign wizard to upload and edit your ad tag code to display and track your campaign creatives.